IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/task-panels.md

 The compact process panel UI template can also be used [outside the process panel](#task-panel-alongside-the-task-process-panel-layout).
-For example, the TomTom IndiGO media application uses it to have UI consistency between the Mini Player main process panel and Now Playing task process panel.
+For example, the TomTom Digital Cockpit media application uses it to have UI consistency between the Mini Player main process panel and Now Playing task process panel.

 ![process panel](images/task-panels/process-panel.png)